Professor Sarah Bekessy

 Dr Matthew Selinske

-currently serves as a board member on the Society for Conservation Biology’s Social Science Working Group and is the treasurer of the Greater Melbourne Chapter of the Society for Conservation Biology.
+Matthew is a postdoctoral research fellow at ICON.
+Matthew works on a range of research projects including social acceptability of offsets and alternative policies such as ‘onsets’, social dimensions of private land conservation, and conservation behavior change.
+Matthew currently serves as the President of the Society for Conservation Biology’s Social Science Working Group.
 Prior to his research career Matthew worked in ecological restoration projects in Minnesota and New York, and managed a protected area in West Africa, focused on primate conservation.
 Matthew received his undergraduate degree from the University of Minnesota College of Natural Resources and MSc from Imperial College.

 Roshan has a background in forestry and natural resources management and has worked in policy and science interface in international development organizations like UNFCCC, German Development Institute, and CIFOR.
 He is interested in addressing environmental problems using remote sensing and geospatial modelling.
 For his PhD he is evaluating the conservation intervention impacts using spatial statistics.